Reade Godwin-Austen: Second World War

 At the end of the campaign, Godwin-Austen was promoted to his last fighting command, leading the Western Desert Force (which became XIII Corps) in the Western Desert campaign in North Africa.
 During Operation Crusader, he was vociferous in his opposition to the suggestion of Alan Cunningham, by now commanding Eighth Army, and so once more his direct superior, that they should abandon the offensive after the setback of Rommel's "dash to the wire".
 The Commander-in-Chief Middle East, now General Claude Auchinleck, chose to continue the offensive; Crusader went on to relieve the Siege of Tobruk and push the Axis forces back to El Agheila and Cunningham was relieved of his command.

 When Rommel counter-attacked in January 1942, the Allies were forced to retreat in some confusion.
 Godwin-Austen, seeing that one of his divisions, the 4th Indian Infantry Division, was under threat, after consulting with Cunningham's successor, Lieutenant General Neil Ritchie, ordered them to withdraw.
 Ritchie changed his mind and issued a countermand directly to Major General Francis Tuker, the divisional commander.
 Feeling that Ritchie had by this action displayed a lack of confidence in him, Godwin-Austen tendered his resignation to Auchinleck, which was reluctantly accepted.
-Tuker was later to write: "His going was the latest of many misjudegments which had started to shake confidence in the leadership.
+Tuker was later to write: "His going was the latest of many misjudgements which had started to shake confidence in the leadership.
 We lost the wrong man."

 In spite of support from General Sir Alan Brooke, Chief of the Imperial General Staff, and Sir James Grigg, the Secretary of State for War, Churchill was adamant that Godwin-Austen should not receive a new posting.
 (Note: Alanbrooke in his diary entry of 11 May 1942 wrote: "...
 Grigg and I tackled PM again about Cunningham and Godwin-Austen, but without any luck! ... the moment their names are mentioned one might imagine they are criminals of the worst order".
 A further attempt and refusal is mentioned in the entry of 18 May.)
 Churchill relented in November after the intervention of South African Field Marshal Jan Smuts and Godwin-Austen was appointed Director of Tactical Investigation at the War Office.
 He subsequently became Vice Quartermaster-General at the War Office and as the war ended, the Quartermaster-General and then Principal Administrative Officer in India, reporting to the Commander-in-Chief, General Sir Claude Auchinleck.